African pied wagtail: Description

-A striking black and white wagtail with black upperparts contrasting with white underparts, a white supercilium and a white patch in the folded wing.
+A striking black and white wagtail with black upperparts contrasting with white underparts, it has a white supercilium and a white patch in the folded wing.
 Juvenile birds are greyer, while birds of the nominate subspecies show grey flanks.
 They are 20 cm long.

 Distribution

 The African pied wagtail is found in sub-Saharan Africa from the Eastern Cape north to extreme southern Egypt and from Guinea to western Eritrea and Somalia.
-It is a vagrant to Burkina Faso, Gambia, Mauritania and the Western Cape.
+It is a vagrant to Burkina Faso, Gambia, Mauritania, and the Western Cape.

 Habitat

-The African pied wagtail inhabits subtropical or tropical seasonally wet or flooded lowland grassland, rivers, and, sometimes, freshwater marshes.
-In some areas it is commensal with humans in towns and villages.
+The African pied wagtail inhabits subtropical or tropical, seasonally wet or flooded, lowland grassland, rivers, and sometimes freshwater marshes.
+In some areas, it is commensal with humans in towns and villages.

 Biology

-In Malawi African pied wagtails start breeding before the rains and continue to breed into the rainy season, they breed during six months of the year peaking in March and October.
-Both the males and females participate in nest building but only the female incubates but both sexes feed the young.
+In Malawi, African pied wagtails start breeding before the rains and continue to breed into the rainy season; they breed during six months, peaking in March and October.
+Both the males and females participate in nest building, but only the females incubate, and both sexes feed the young.
 The mean clutch in Malawi was found to be 3.9 eggs.

-The African pied wagtail is monogamous, the cup-shaped nest is lined with grass and feathers and is usually situated near water in a convenient tangle of sticks.
-In settlements the nest may be located on buildings.
+The African pied wagtail is monogamous; the cup-shaped nest is lined with grass and feathers and is usually situated near water in a convenient tangle of sticks.
+In settlements, the nest may be located on buildings.
 The nests of the African pied wagtail are parasitised by the red-chested cuckoo Cuculus solitarius and the diderick cuckoo Chrysococcyx caprius.
-While chicks have been recorded as prey of Burchell's coucal Centropus burchellii.
+The chicks have been recorded as prey of Burchell's coucal Centropus burchellii.

-The African pied wagtail is mainly insectivorous but also feeds on other invertebrates, grass seeds, tadpoles, small fish and scraps of human food.
+The African pied wagtail is mainly insectivorous, but also feeds on other invertebrates, grass seeds, tadpoles, small fish, and scraps of human food.

 Etymology

-The scientific binomial for the African pied wagtail is Motacilla aguimp; Motacilla, the name of the genus containing all but the forest wagtail of Asia, is from the Latin for a “little mover” while the specific name aguimp from the French for “with a wimple” which refers to the black hood of the African pied wagtail.
+The scientific binomial for the African pied wagtail is Motacilla aguimp; Motacilla, the name of the genus containing all but the forest wagtail of Asia, is from the Latin for a "little mover", while the specific name aguimp is the native name of the species "Les Namaquois les appellent a-guimp, nom composé de deux syllabes précédées chacune d'un clappement de langue, et qui signifie coureur de grève" ("The Namaquois call them a-guimp, a name made up of two syllables each preceded by a click of the tongue, and which means shore runner").

 Taxonomy and subspecies

-Among the wagtails the African pied wagtail is most similar in appearance to the recently discovered Mekong wagtail, and genetic evidence suggests that the two are each other's closest relatives and are each just as related to other black and white wagtails such as the white wagtail M. alba complex or the white-browed wagtail M. maderaspatensis.
+Among the wagtails, the African pied wagtail is most similar in appearance to the recently discovered Mekong wagtail, and genetic evidence suggests that the two are each other's closest relatives and are each just as related to other black-and-white wagtails such as the white wagtail M. alba complex or the white-browed wagtail M. maderaspatensis.

-There are currently two recognised subspecies of the African pied wagtail.
+Two subspecies of the African pied wagtail are recognised: